aws-amplify/docs/docs/lib/restapi/fragments/android/getting-started/11_amplifyInit.md

     `/todo`
 ?
 Choose a Lambda source
     `Create a new Lambda function`
 ?
-Provide an AWS Lambda function name:
+Provide a friendly name for your resource to be used as a label for this category in the project:
     `todo`
 ?
+Provide the AWS Lambda function name:
+    `todo`
-Choose the runtime that you want to use:
+?
+Choose the function runtime that you want to use:
     `NodeJS`
 ?
 Choose the function template that you want to use:
     `Serverless ExpressJS function (Integration with API Gateway)` ?
+Do you want to access other resources created in this project from your Lambda function?
+    `No`
-Do you want to configure advanced settings?
+?
+Do you want to invoke this function on a recurring schedule?
     `No`
 ?
 Do you want to edit the local lambda function now?
     `No`